 While all of the above factors play a significant role in how your insurance rate is calculated, there are some other factors insurance companies will consider, including:

-Your small business’ cost of insurance depends on may key components, and depending on these factors if can be pricey.
+Your small business’ cost of insurance depends on may key components, and depending on these factors it can be pricey.
 A more cost-friendly way to purchase insurance is to bundle the policies your business is required or chooses to carry.

 One way to save money on your commercial general liability insurance is to purchase a business owner’s policy (BOP), which combines general liability coverage with commercial property insurance under one policy.
 On average, the cost of a BOP is only $57 per month for Insureon’s customers.

-Some business owners in the tech industry may be able to combine errors and omissions (E&O) insurance with cyber liability insurance in a tech E&O bundle to save even more money.
+Some business owners in the tech industry may be able to combine errors and omissions (E&O) insurance with cyber insurance in a tech E&O bundle to save even more money.

 Another bundle small business owners can purchase is a commercial package policy (CPP), which bundles general liability and commercial property.
 It also allows for more coverage options and higher policy limits, making it a good choice for businesses in higher risk industries who aren't eligible for a BOP.